enguerrand/tie/README.md

 *tie* stands for "tags in exif-data" because it uses the exif data format to "tie" tags to image files.
 The tag information is stored in a user-configurable exif field.
 For fast querying purposes a symlinks-based index is maintained automatically when tags are added or removed from files.
-When files are renamed or moved externally, *tie* must be told to update its index.
-This can be automated using the shellscript "tienotify.sh" in the scripts folder.

 ## Supported Platforms
 *tie* has been written and tested on and for GNU/Linux.
 I have not tested any other platform.